antirez/linenoise/README.markdown

 * Single and multi line editing mode with the usual key bindings implemented.
 * History handling.
 * Completion.
+* Hints (suggestions at the right of the prompt as you type).
 * About 1,100 lines of BSD license source code.
 * Only uses a subset of VT100 escapes (ANSI.SYS compatible).